rachlally/code-refactor/README.md

 There were several elements missing including alt attributes and semantic HTML.
 There were also styling and ordering issues to address.
 The site was missing a title and links for better navigation through the page.

-By examining the codebase, reading articles on accessibility standards, and implementing new code I was able to ensure that Horiseon's site follows current accessbility standards and additionally, the links and CSS flow are improved (Scout's Honor).
+By examining the codebase, reading articles on accessibility standards, and implementing new code I was able to ensure that Horiseon's site follows current accessbility standards and additionally, the links in the page and CSS are organized and working (Scout's Honor).

 I learned what accessbility standards are and how to write the code for those.
 I learned how to identify and label semantic HTML.
 I learned the importance of regularly committing my work through git work flow.